hbc/NGS_Data_Analysis_Course/lessons/08-rnaseq-worksflow.md

 * Load the genome file into IGV using the **"Load Genomes from File..."** option under the **"Genomes"** pull-down menu.
 * Load the .bam file using the **"Load from File..."** option under the **"File"** pull-down menu. *IGV requires the .bai file to be in the same location as the .bam file that is loaded into IGV, but there is no direct use for that file.*

-#### Call variants

-Do the first pass on variant calling by counting read coverage with samtools [mpileup](http://samtools.sourceforge.net/mpileup.shtml):

-    samtools mpileup -g -f data/ref_genome/ecoli_rel606.fasta \
-      results/bam/SRR098283.trimmed.aligned.sorted.bam > results/bcf/SRR098283_raw.bcf

-***We have only generated a file with coverage information for every base with the above command; to actually identify variants, we have to use a different tool from the samtools suite called [bcftools](https://samtools.github.io/bcftools/bcftools.html).***

-Do the SNP calling with bcftools:

-    bcftools call -vc -O b results/bcf/SRR098283_raw.bcf > results/bcf/SRR098283_variants.bcf

-Filter the SNPs for the final output in VCF format, using vcfutils.pl:

-    bcftools view results/bcf/SRR098283_variants.bcf | vcfutils.pl varFilter - > \
-    results/vcf/SRR098283_final_variants.vcf

-*`bcftools view` converts the binary format of bcf files into human readable format (tab-delimited) for `vcfutils.pl` to perform the filtering.
-Note that the output is in VCF format, which is a text format.*

-Explore the VCF format, that we have already learned a little bit about [earlier](https://github.com/adamfreedman/knowyourdata-genomics/blob/gh-pages/lessons/01-know_your_data.md#called-genotypes-vcf):

-	less results/vcf/SRR098283_final_variants.vcf

-You will see the header which describes the format, when the file was created, the tools version along with the command line parameters used and some additional column information:

-	##reference=file://data/ref_genome/ecoli_rel606.fasta
-	##contig=<ID=NC_012967.1,length=4629812>
-	##ALT=<ID=X,Description="Represents allele(s) other than observed.">
-	##INFO=<ID=INDEL,Number=0,Type=Flag,Description="Indicates that the variant is an INDEL.">
-	##INFO=<ID=IDV,Number=1,Type=Integer,Description="Maximum number of reads supporting an indel">
-	##INFO=<ID=IMF,Number=1,Type=Float,Description="Maximum fraction of reads supporting an indel">
-	##INFO=<ID=DP,Number=1,Type=Integer,Description="Raw read depth">
-	.
-	.
-	.
-	.
-	##bcftools_callVersion=1.2+htslib-1.2.1
-	##bcftools_callCommand=call -cv -O b results/bcf/SRR098283_raw.bcf
-	##bcftools_viewVersion=1.2+htslib-1.2.1
-	##bcftools_viewCommand=view results/bcf/SRR098283_variants.bcf

-Followed by the variant information:

-	#CHROM  POS     ID      REF     ALT     QUAL    FILTER  INFO    FORMAT  results/bam/SRR098283.trimmed.aligned.sorted.bam
-	NC_012967.1     110152  .
-T       A       18.0963 .
-DP=3;VDB=0.74;SGB=-0.453602;RPB=1;MQB=1;MQSB=1;BQB=1;MQ0F=0;AF1=0.502509;AC1=1;DP4=1,0,0,2;MQ=37;FQ=-7.78372;PV4=0.333333,1,1,0.20326   GT:PL   0/1:48,0,20
-	NC_012967.1     270633  .
-G       T       26.7735 .
-DP=2;VDB=0.76;SGB=-0.453602;MQ0F=0;AF1=1;AC1=2;DP4=0,0,2,0;MQ=37;FQ=-32.988     GT:PL   1/1:58,6,0
-	NC_012967.1     475173  .
-G       C       21.7931 .
-DP=2;VDB=0.14;SGB=-0.453602;MQSB=1;MQ0F=0;AF1=1;AC1=2;DP4=0,0,1,1;MQ=37;FQ=-32.988      GT:PL   1/1:53,6,0
-	NC_012967.1     1017485 .
-G       T       5.46014 .
-DP=5;VDB=0.58;SGB=-0.453602;RPB=0;MQB=1;MQSB=1;BQB=0.5;MQ0F=0;AF1=0.499901;AC1=1;DP4=0,3,2,0;MQ=37;FQ=7.77964;PV4=0.1,0.268358,1,1      GT:PL   0/1:34,0,56

-The first columns represent the information we have about a predicted variation.

-CHROM and POS provide the config information and position where the variation occurs.

-ID is a `.` until we add annotation information.

-REF and ALT represent the genotype at the reference and in the sample, always on the foward strand.

-QUAL then is the Phred scaled probablity that the observed variant exists at this site.
-Ideally you would need nothing else to filter out bad variant calls, but in reality we still need to filter on multiple other metrics.

-The FILTER field is a `.`, i.e. no filter has been applied, otherwise it will be set to either PASS or show the (quality) filters this variant failed.

-The last columns contains the genotypes and can be a bit more tricky to decode.
-In brief, we have:

-* GT: The genotype of this sample which for a diploid genome is encoded with a 0 for the REF allele, 1 for the first ALT allele, 2 for the second and so on.
-So 0/0 means homozygous reference, 0/1 is heterozygous, and 1/1 is homozygous for the alternate allele.
-For a diploid organism, the GT field indicates the two alleles carried by the sample, encoded by a 0 for the REF allele, 1 for the first ALT allele, 2 for the second ALT allele, etc.

-* GQ: the Phred-scaled confidence for the genotype

-* AD, DP: Reflect the depth per allele by sample and coverage

-* PL: the likelihoods of the given genotypes

-The BROAD's [VCF guide](https://www.broadinstitute.org/gatk/guide/article?id=1268) is an excellent place to learn more about VCF file format.

 #### Exercise I - Calling Variants from all files?